CBMS SSG - Cloud-based Modelling & Simulation

-ENGTAM SG - Exploration of Next Generation Technology Applications to Modeling and Simulation
+ENGTAM SSG - Exploration of Next Generation Technology Applications to Modeling and Simulation

 - Consider other architecture quality requirements and management requirements such as risk, cost, and long term sustainability, among others.

 With the current focus on wargaming within the U.S. DOD, other departments, and NATO, there is an interest in creating and exploring modern efforts of applying simulation and other digital tools to the traditionally analog process of wargaming.
 With its background in simulation, and the long history of combat modeling that is part of the Live-Virtual-Constructive tradition, it is appropriate that SISO be a sponsor organization for a Standing Study Group exploring the topic of simulation and wargaming for the purpose of identifying best practices; models, methods and tools; and identifying areas where it may be appropriate to develop standards for/with the community.

 The Australasia Standing Study Group (SISO Australasia) was established to liaise with and inform SISO of the needs of the Australasian simulation community.
 The SSG was established by the SISO Executive Committee.

 Improvements in technology have paved the way for increasing the performance and scalability of real-time, high fidelity simulation environments, but new interoperability standards are required for the M&S community to fully leverage these modern approaches.
 The lead proponents for this proposed Study Group have developed a new set of interoperability APIs and interfaces that could serve as the basis for a new “Scalable Simulation Framework (SSF)” standard.
 In addition, there may be alternative frameworks that could serve as a basis for a new SSF.
 These will be evaluated along with the currently proposed framework.

 The goals of the Study Group will be to:

 - Develop a common understanding of the problem of scalability among distributed simulation applications.